ismtabo/magus/docs/page/docs/validate.md

 ## Overview

 The `validate` command is used to validate a manifest.
+The validation does following checks:

+- Checks if the manifest has valid schema.
+- Checks if the manifest version is supported.
+- Checks if the manifest does not contains cycles in dependencies.
+See more at [Magic Sources](./concepts/sources.md#magic-sources).

 ## Usage